-In a public university like SRU, the social mission of the College of Humanities, Fine and Performing Arts is of paramount importance.
+In a public university like SRU, the social mission of the College of Liberal Arts is of paramount importance.
 Students learn to read and write in creative and effective ways as well as to achieve full, enjoyable and responsible lives in harmony with society.
 They also learn to use their imagination to reflect critically on the human experience and the common good.

 Our departments are composed of writers and critics, linguists, philosophers, historians, visual artists, dancers, musicians and theater performers.
 They have built departments that are innovative, dynamic and energetic whose aim is to teach undergraduates, train future scholars, and foster creative life.